Death Race (2008 film): Plot

-In 2012, the collapse of the US economy and the subsequent increase in crime rates leads to the rise of privatized prisons.
-One such prison is Terminal Island Penitentiary, whose warden, Claire Hennessey, earns profits from broadcasting "Death Race", a vehicular combat racing series, on the internet.
-Throughout the season, Terminal Island inmates battle each other in specially modified, weaponised and armoured cars on a track cut into the grounds, with the goal of winning their freedom.
+In 2012, the US economy's collapse and rising crime rates led to increased privatized prisons, including Terminal Island Penitentiary.
+Warden Claire Hennessey profits from broadcasting "Death Race," where inmates race modified, armed cars on a trap-filled track to win their freedom.

-Towards the end of a race, a masked driver nicknamed Frankenstein is nearing the finish line, pursued by his rival Machine Gun Joe.
-His navigator, Case, reports that all of his defensive weapons have malfunctioned.
-Against her protests, Frankenstein refuses to let Joe finish first.
-Case ejects herself out of the car just before Joe destroys it as it crosses the finish line.
+In 2020, during the final event, masked driver Frankenstein nears the finish, chased by rival Machine Gun Joe.
+His navigator, Case, says his weapons malfunctioned.
+Despite her protests, Frankenstein, close to freedom, refuses to let Joe win.
+Case ejects before Joe destroys the car with a rocket launcher, killing Frankenstein.

 Industrial worker and ex-con Jensen Ames struggles to support his family.
-When the steel mill he works at is closed, he returns home to his wife Suzy and their new-born daughter, Piper.
-A masked assailant knocks him unconscious.
-Jensen wakes up with a bloodied knife in his hand, Suzy dead nearby, and policemen storming into his home and arresting him.
-He is sentenced to life imprisonment, while Piper is placed in foster care.
+When the steel mill he works at closes and a riot breaks out, he returns home to his wife, Suzy, and their newborn, Piper.
+A masked attacker knocks him out.
+Jensen wakes with a bloodied knife, Suzy dead nearby, and police arrest him.
+Framed for murder, he's sentenced to life, and Piper goes into foster care.

 Six months later, Jensen is transferred to Terminal Island Prison.
-Hennessey's second in-command Ulrich calls Jensen to her office.
-She tells him that Frankenstein had died from the injuries he received at the end of the previous race, and offers to let Jensen go free if he drives Frankenstein's car to win one more race.
-Jensen accepts the offer and meets Frankenstein's maintenance crew consisting of Coach, Gunner, and Lists; they explain to Jensen that Hennessey wants him to become Frankenstein to rebuild the profits and audience of "Death Race", which has halved since Frankenstein's "disappearance".
+Warden Hennessey's second-in-command, Ulrich, calls Jensen to her office.
+Hennessey reveals that Frankenstein had died from his injuries and offers Jensen freedom in exchange for standing in for Frankenstein at one event.
+Jensen accepts the offer and meets Frankenstein's crew, which consists of prison volunteer Coach, fellow inmates Gunner, and Lists.
+They suspect Hennessey wants him to become the new Frankenstein to regain audience and profits, which have dwindled since Frankenstein's absence.